Medical Assistant Certificate (Onsite)

 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, meeting other certification requirements, or the program or the University itself having appropriate accreditation or licensure.

 The Medical Assistant Certificate program is designed to prepare you with clinical and administrative skills to provide outstanding patient care.
 The program is structured to provide appropriate academic preparation if you are interested in pursuing national certification as a medical assistant.
-After completing the onsite program offered at the Cedar Rapids, Davenport, or Des Moines, Iowa, locations, the Omaha or Lincoln, Nebraska, locations, the Lewiston and Augusta, Maine, locations, or the Hagerstown, Maryland, location, you may be eligible to take the Certified Medical Assistant (CMA) examination given by the American Association of Medical Assistants, the Registered Medical Assistant (RMA) examination, given by the American Medical Technologists, the National Certified Medical Assistant (NCMA) examination given by the National Center for Competency Testing (NCCT), the Certified Clinical Medical Assistant (CCMA) examination given by the National Healthcareer Association (NHA), and the Clinical Medical Assistant Certification (CMAC) examination given by the American Medical Certification Association (AMCA).
+After completing the onsite program offered at the Cedar Rapids, Davenport, or Des Moines, Iowa, locations, the Lincoln, Nebraska, location, or the Lewiston and Augusta, Maine, locations, you may be eligible to take the Certified Medical Assistant (CMA) examination given by the American Association of Medical Assistants, the Registered Medical Assistant (RMA) examination, given by the American Medical Technologists, the National Certified Medical Assistant (NCMA) examination given by the National Center for Competency Testing (NCCT), the Certified Clinical Medical Assistant (CCMA) examination given by the National Healthcareer Association (NHA), and the Clinical Medical Assistant Certification (CMAC) examination given by the American Medical Certification Association (AMCA).

 |HS101||Medical Law and Bioethics||5|